Ponyboy47/swift-log-file/README.md

 - [ ] Don't use so many fatalErrors
 - [ ] Performance tests
 - [ ] Find some shorter names for things (RotatingFileLogHandlerFactory?
 And it requires a generic type?)
+- [ ] Allow customizing the datetime format printed in the logs

 ## License
 MIT (c) 2019 Jacob Williams